AndunHH/spacemouse/testConfig/0_build_report.md

+# Build Report

+This document summarizes the build results for all tested configurations.
+Each configuration corresponds to a different `config.h` variant.

+The first line of each configuration file is used as its description.

 | Config | Description | Flash (bytes) | Flash (%) | RAM (bytes) | RAM (%) | Build Success |
 |--------|-------------|---------------|-----------|-------------|---------|---------------|
 | a_test_minimal.h | test file for resistive joystick with now added features | 17034 | 59.4 | 676 | 26.4 | Yes |